The forces of ratings inflation

 In a 1996 speech, Alan Greenspan coined the term “irrational exuberance”, referring to a stock-market bubble at that time.
 The phrase is now one of many names for an underlying psychological tendency in investors.
 Briefly put, humans are optimistic.
 We are vulnerable to wishful thinking, especially in a social context.
 It feels good to be part of a group that likes the same things and is moving onward and upward.
 Unlike stocks, ratings are free, so ratings skew high.

-At a level so basic that it’s trivial, we just want to have fun.
-Beyond trying to find good movies on IMDb, we like to find reviews that are funny, “life-affirming” and exuberant.
+At a level so basic that it’s trivial, we want to have fun.
+The most popular literary equivalent to IMDb is called Goodreads, not “Allreads”.
+Beyond trying to find good movies on IMDb, we like to find reviews that are funny, convivial, “life-affirming” and exuberant.
 The more things that seem to be well liked, the greater the number of successful “in-groups” you will belong to, and the more certain seems the promise of a good life.
-People who don’t tend to think this way have mostly exited the gene pool.
+People who did not tend to think this way have mostly exited the gene pool.
+In general, even self-reported ratings of people’s quality of life skew high.

 On the stock market, irrational exuberance can be self-sustaining.
 A stock can come to resemble a currency, the value of which is a function of collective faith rather than the underlying material (“real”) economy.
 There is a parallel in movie reviews.
 If a strong majority seems to love The Shawshank Redemption (1994), it takes effort to disregard the balance of public opinion.